HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 The Freemasonry also is a search for the God within.

 This is the basic question in Freemasonry.
-This is the basic question for a dialog and connecting element between:
+This is the basic question for a dialogue and connecting element between:

 - different global spiritual traditions

-This dialog is self-explanatory and possible because all of these traditions have one and the same questions.
+This dialogue is self-explanatory and possible because all of these traditions have the same questions.
 Who am I?
 Self-awareness.
 Self-improvement.
 My place in the Universe.
-Our place in the Universe – seemling trivial questions... but!
+Our place in the Universe – seeming trivial questions... but!

-I afford to repeat words of Dalailama: “…how very interlinked we are with one another, how very much we are dependent upon one another.”
+I afford to repeat the words of Dalai lama: “…how very interlinked we are with one another, how very much we are dependent upon one another.”

 In conclusion

-If we would like to speak about the history of the Freemasonry, about the future of the Freemasonry – we can not forgot about the mystical essence of the Freemasonry.
+If we would like to speak about the history of the Frsonry, about the future of the Frsonry – we can not forget about the mystical essence of the Frsonry.
 This dimension was very important in the history.
 This dimension will be determinant in the future.
-This can not forgot historians.
-This can not forgot freemasons.
+This can not forget forgotten byrians.
+This can not be forgotten by Freemasons.

 Freemasonry is a unique discreet public organisation which has managed to survive for 300 years.
 This is an area of serious research for historians.